RobertBannoura/QRE-Quantum-Encryption/README.md

 This is a **research-first** initiative.
 If you're in quantum cryptography, theoretical physics, or advanced cybersecurity — reach out.
 Contributions, critiques, and joint simulation efforts are welcome.

-> For academic collaborations, email or message through GitHub.
+> For academic collaborations, email me at **bannourarobert@gmail.com** or message through GitHub.

 ---

 ## 🧩 References

-Citations include work from Kitaev, Preskill, Freedman, Grover, Shor, and others — full list in the [white paper]([link-to-your-paper.pdf](https://github.com/RobertBannoura/QRE-Quantum-Encryption/blob/main/QRE_Whitepaper.pdf)).
+Citations include work from Kitaev, Preskill, Freedman, Grover, Shor, and others — full list in the [white paper](https://github.com/RobertBannoura/QRE-Quantum-Encryption/blob/main/QRE_Whitepaper.pdf).

 ---